sujaldev/college/src/sem1/llb/assignment2.md

 2. While a presidential form of government offers stability, it also implies rigidity.
 Compared to a parliamentary system, it is rather difficult to remove the President from power if the citizens no longer have confidence in their elected President.
-3. Since the executive and legislative branch are separate, it can lead to inefficiency and wastage of time if both the branches do not agree upon a decision.
+3. Since the executive and legislative branch are separate, disagreements between them may lead to inefficiency and wastage of time.
 4. The transition would be a monumental task requiring enormous resources.

 ---